nikolai4D/frontEndFramework/README.md

 A view is defined in a per-project basis.

-You can create a new view by composiiton as follow:
+You can create a new view by composition as follow:
 ```
 function myView(){
     View.call(this)